mlavi/kastendevhub/_drafts/ChangedBlockTracking.md

 ## Conclusion and Calls to Action

-The journey to cloud native CBT has just begun the implementation phase.
+The journey to cloud native CBT has begun the implementation phase.
 The Kubernetes DPWG and CSI Consortium want your feedback on CSI CBT!

 At Veeam, our engineering culture introduction has [this quote](https://quoteinvestigator.com/2021/05/04/no-plan/) (attributed to Helmuth von Moltke (“The Elder”), 1800-1891):
 > **No plan survives contact with the enemy.**